embeddedartistry/athena-bootloader/docs/README.md

 * [Arduino Duemilanove w/ ATmega328][19]
 * [Arduino Mega 2560][20]

+### Notes on ATmega32U4 support
+ATmega32U4 is supported, but the ability to upload sketches over USB is lost.
+It should be possible to upload sketches over the serial port (non-USB), but this has not been tested.
+The Caterina bootloader already requires almost the entire bootloader space for USB support, so it is unclear if it is possible to fit both USB and ethernet support in a single bootloader.

 ## Other Tested Boards
 These boards have been also tested and found to be working with Ariadne Bootloader.
 I don't have any